Al-Huneidi/Pewlett_Hackard_Analysis/README.md

 	- Title
 	- from_date
 	- Salary
-	•

 2. Create a table to answer the question “Who’s Ready for a Mentor?”.
 Table includes:
 	- Employee Number
 	- First Name
 	- Last Name
 	- Title
 	- from_date and to_date

-	•
-### Part 2 - Create a technical report in markdown format that contains the following:
+### Part 2 - Create a technical report in markdown format.
+Report contains the following:
 	- Brief Project summary
 	- PNG of ERD

 	- Code for the requested queries, with examples of each output: